Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

   We can see that it was executed with `systemctl status myservice.service`
   It shows status inactive, because it completed and exited.

-- We can enable the service so it is starts automatically on boot with `systemctl enable myservice.service`
+- We can enable the service so it starts automatically on boot with `systemctl enable myservice.service`

 ##### Timer on the previous service